“Dry logs are happy logs.”

 We take pride in our clean-up after corn cob blasting.
 In most cases we pick up about 99% of the corn we use, leaving a clean site that looks like we were never there - except for the new clean surface of the logs.
 The corn cob is biodegradable and very safe for the environment.

-For tougher jobs when the old finish is thick or hard we can use sand.
-Typically after using sand, we recommend sanding the logs to help clean up any material that is left from blasting process.
-Most old hard, dry paints tend to stick to the hard grain of the wood and can only be removed by sanding.
+For tougher jobs when the old finish is thick or hard we can use glass beads.
+Most old hard, dry paints tend to stick to the hard grain of the wood and can only be removed by using glass beads.
+We do not recommend the use of sand for removal.